-Asi, Duli PG Dip Community Counselling; BTh; DipTheol; Adv.Certificate in Basic Counselling; Cert.PETT Clerical

-Associate Dean, Port Moresby Campus
+Asi, Duli PGDipCounselling; BTh; DipTheol; Cert.PETT Clerical, MTh (candidate) Acting Dean, Port Moresby Campus

 Duli comes from Central Province.
 He worked in the banking industry before he came to know the Lord in 1986.
-He first came to CLTC Banz campus as a student in 1989 and completed Diploma of Theology in 1992.
-He served with the Baptist Union of Papua New Guinea as the Principal of the Baptist Theological College for 3 years 1999-2001 before returning to do BTh in 2002-2003.
-He has served in the Baptist churches in Port Moresby and Lae in children's and youth ministries, evangelism and counselling.
-He has also engaged in chaplaincy for Evangelical Alliance students at University of Technology.
-In 2009 he was awarded a one year Australian Development Scholarship and graduated with a Post Graduate Diploma in Community Counselling from the University of Canberra, Australia.
-He has taught at CLTC's Port Moresby and Lae campuses as adjunct faculty and joined the faculty at Banz in 2011.
-Duli is a part time Master of Theology student.
+He completed a Diploma of Theology at CLTC in 1992.
+He served as the Principal of the Baptist Theological College for 3 years 1999-2001 before returning to do his BTh in 2002-2003.
+He has served in Baptist churches in Port Moresby and Lae and has been a chaplain at the University of Technology.
+In 2009 he was awarded a one-year scholarship and graduated with a Post Graduate Diploma in Community Counselling from the University of Canberra, Australia.
+He joined the faculty at Banz in 2011 and transferred to the Port Moresby campus in 2018.

-Bakura, Moses DipSecTchg, BTh, MTh, MEdL (Educational Leadership) Dean of Lae Campus
+Bakura, Moses DipSecTchg, BTh, MTh, MEdnLdp

+Dean of Lae Campus

 Moses comes from Bogia District in the Madang Province of PNG.
 He taught for 9 years in secondary schools before joining CLTC.
-He served with CLTC for 12 years - 3 years at the Banz campus, 5 years with Port Moresby Campus and 4 years with Lae Campus before returning to his home village in the Bogia District at the end of 2008.
-Moses also served with the World Vision International Organization in PNG as a Programme Manager for a Health Integrated Project in his home area for five years and one year as a Bore Water Project Facilitator.
-He is currently one of the Executive Members of his church and serves in an advisory role.
+He served with CLTC for 12 years before returning to his home village in the Bogia District at the end of 2008.
+Moses also served with the World Vision International Organization in PNG as a Program Manager for a Health Integrated Project in his home area for five years.
 Moses obtained his BTh in 1995 and completed his Master of Theology degree in 2013.
 In 2017 he completed a Master of Educational Leadership from Divine Word University.

-Duncan, Steven DipCL, DipWS, DipTchg (Primary), BEd, PGDipTheol.
+$\textbf{Duncan, Steven} \ \ \text{DipCL, DipWS, DipTchg (Primary), BEd, PGDipTheol.}$

 Senior Librarian

 Steven comes from Auckland, New Zealand.
-He has worked as a Bank Officer (1987-1999), and Librarian for a Christian Teachers' Training College (2000-2008).
-In 1996, he completed a two-year Diploma of Christian Leadership; in 2002, he completed a one-year Diploma of Worldview Studies and a three year Diploma of Teaching (Primary); in 2004, he completed a Bachelor of Education; in 2013, and he completed a Post-Graduate Diploma of Theology, through the Laidlaw

-College (New Zealand).
-Steven joined the faculty as Senior Librarian in 2015.
+He has worked as a Bank Officer (1987-1999), and a librarian for a Christian teachers' college (2000-2008).
+In 1996, he completed a two-year Diploma of Christian Leadership; in 2002, he completed a three-year Diploma of Teaching (Primary); in 2004, he completed a Bachelor of Education; and in 2013, he completed a Post-Graduate Diploma of Theology, through the Laidlaw College (New Zealand).
+Steven joined the faculty in 2015.
 Steven is married to Koka from Papua New Guinea.